 A group of Canadian girls came and sat with us.
 We’re a magnet for Canadians apparently.
 They were on a 5 week vacation that started with Yacht Week in Croatia and finishes with Oktoberfest in Berlin.
 Mykonos was just a little stopover.
 One of them became obsessed with this pink shirt that Joe’s wearing and offered him 100 euro for it.
 Not for sale.

-We did about an hour and a half in there and then we left to walk around a bit.
-There were only a couple of other places where things were happening, but we weren’t sure what to do.
+We did about an hour and a half in there and then left to walk around.
+Only a couple other places were open.

 “I’m kind of hungry.”
 Joe announced.